 He did two years of closed retreat and has worked in a variety of roles including Centre Director (2003-2013).

-…begins a process that relieves deeply rooted tensions that made him restless…samples inner peace, contentment…senses the adventure is everywhere, and all the time.
+…well, he reached the end of the road on a clifftop in Ireland and began a process that relieved deeply rooted tensions that made him restless...that encouraged inner peace and contentment…and gave the sense that adventure is everywhere, and all the time.

 If you want to know more about Matt and his journey with Kum Nye take a breath and grab a cup of tea…..

 For many people sitting still with a calm mind is far from easy – for me it was nearly impossible.
 Until Kum Nye…

 I had been an Adventure Travel Guide for nearly decade, the life of my dreams.
 Yet each experience left me feeling more empty and frustrated.
 Surely happiness and well-being was around the next corner!

 The years passed, I was exhausting myself mentally, emotionally and physically until I felt I had been everywhere and tried it all…..